Call for Manuscripts

 4. author's information at the end of the article

-5. quotation marks if you are using a direct quotation which is longer than two sentences; the quote should be indented eight spaces and quotation marks omitted
+5. quotation marks if you are using a direct quotation which is longer than two sentences;

-6. listing any references not cited in the text
+6. listing any references not cited in the text and vice versa (all citations must be referenced)

 7. running head and pagination or period, colons, quotation marks, etc... after manuscript's title or any subtitle

-9. superscripts and subscript (instead use bracketed numbers); in dates and editions write, e.g. 5th or 3rd ed.
+8. superscripts and subscript (instead use bracketed numbers); in dates and editions write, e.g. 5th or 3rd ed.

-1. there is $9 Table-Figure-Chart-Appendix Fee.
+1. there is $39 Table-Figure-Chart-Appendix Fee.

 2. do not include tables, figures... in the body of the submitted text.
+Submit as individual JPEG or GIF file, not more than 150 KB each.

 1. there is $50 Table-Figure-Chart-Appendix Fee.

 2. do not include tables, figures... in the body of the submitted text.
+Submit as individual DOC or DOCX file, not more than 75 KB each.

 17. This journal assumes that